JhouLab/Pi5WebcamRecorder/README.md

 These are 3.3V inputs, so you must use a level shifter when connecting to 5V devices.
-If you use Med-PC to generate timing signals, remember that those are 28V signals, which require an additional level shifter (purchased from Med Associates) to convert from 28V to 5V, which in turn is converted to 3.3V.
+If you use Med-PC to generate timing signals, remember that those are 28V signals, which require an additional voltage shifter (purchased from Med Associates) to convert from 28V to 5V, which in turn is converted to 3.3V through the level-shifter, i.e. you will need to devices.
+Setting these up requires some familiarity with electronics.

 Sending two consecutive 100ms pulses (with a 50ms pause in between) will start a recording, as follows: